michaelmcandrew/civicrm-user-guide-gitbook/civic-engagement/what-is-civiengage.md

 What is CiviEngage?
 ===================

 CiviEngage is a Drupal module that is downloaded with CiviCRM when you install it on a Drupal site.
-When enabled it enhances CiviCRM's core functions for non-profits focused on community organising and civic engagement work.
+When enabled, it enhances CiviCRM's core functions for non-profits focused on community organising and civic engagement work.
 If your site is built with Joomla! or WordPress, you cannot use CiviEngage.